zwand19/CordovaAppleMusic/README.md

 ```
 appleMusicPlugin.requestAuthorization(function(isAuthorized){}, failureFunction)
 ```
-This will prompt the user asking if the application can have access to the user's music library.
+This will prompt the user asking if the application can have access to apple music.
 Calling this multiple times will not show the prompt more than once, if the user does not permit access the first time.
-Users must go into Settings -> Your App in order to grant access after the first prompt.
+Users must go into Settings -> AppName in order to grant access after the first prompt.
 Returns whether or not the phone will be app will be capable of queueing songs for playback.

 #### Play a Track